anor-rs/anor/docs/roadmap.md

         - each client request includes a config_id parameter
         - server node will analyze the received config_id and may respond with updated configuration settings
       - clients and nodes use weighted graphs to optimize node/peer selection and other network operations

-10. Caching
+7. Caching
     - client-side and server-side caching support
     - cache evictions policies: LRU/LFU

-11. File Storage Spaces
+8. File Storage Spaces
     - support for folders
     - support for path

-12. Collections
-    - Socket API
-    - REST API

-13. FFI Bindings
+9. FFI Bindings
     - Go
     - Ruby
     - Python

+10. Remote Collections
+    - HashSet
+    - HashMap
+    - Vec
+    - VecDeque

 ## Notes